psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

 The file was changed, and the changes have been committed.
-Luckily, git
+Luckily, `git`
 has a method for undoing such changes, `git revert`, which can work
 even if subsequent `save` operations have been performed on the
 dataset.
 To call it, we need to know the *commit hash* (unique
 identifier) of the change which we want to revert.
 It is displayed by
 `tig` at the bottom of the window and looks like this:
 `8ddaaad243344f38cd778b013e7e088a5b2aa11b` (note: because of the
-algorithm used by git, yours will be different).
+algorithm used by `git`, yours will be different).
 Don't worry, we only
 need the first couple characters.
 Find your commit hash and call `git
 revert` taking the beginning characters (seven should be plenty):